posted by Kevin Jubbal, M.D.

 But when it comes to studying for the MCAT, guarantees like these are misleading at best and dangerous at worst.
 Here’s why.

 The money-back guarantee has been an increasingly prevalent marketing tactic, growing in popularity in the last decade.
-You, as the consumer, are concerned whether or not the product or sold by a certain business will deliver on its promise.
+You, as the consumer, are concerned whether or not the product sold by a certain business will deliver on its promise.
 By offering a guarantee, you’re reassured that you’ll achieve the results you desire, and if you don’t, you have little to lose.
 While this makes sense for products like tools, it doesn’t make sense for the MCAT.
 Yet we’ve seen student after student fall for the score guarantee from various MCAT prep companies, only to be let down with a suboptimal score and a rejection of their guarantee claim.

 You don’t need me to tell you that the MCAT is a grueling test lasting over 7 hours, testing knowledge in 4 separate sections, and often taking 3 or more months of intense studying to adequately prepare for.
 Unlike a simple tool, your outcome isn’t straightforward based on a simple input.
 Instead, your outcome, being your MCAT score, is dependent on multiple complex factors, including not only which study materials you choose, but also how you use them.
 Two students can take the identical practice test or read the identical chapter in a content review book, yet have vastly different levels of retention because the quality of studying is more important than the quantity.
 Factors outside of their study approach also influence their score, such as the quality of their sleep, during which memory consolidation takes place, or their ability to mitigate stress leading up to and during the exam.